 - Pun: It gets to where eventually the group is charged with "criminally bad punning".

 - Punny Name: Karen Sympathy

 - Real World Episode

-- Road Trip Plot: The whole movie is involves our heroes trying to get to New York.
-Lampshaded by Bullwinkle, who points out that even though they're in a hurry if they took an airplane or anything quicker then there would be no plot - though they do ultimately take one.
+- Road Trip Plot: Most of the movie involves our heroes trying to get from Los Angeles to New York.
+Lampshaded by Bullwinkle, who points out that even though they're in a hurry if they took an airplane or anything quicker it wouldn't be a road movie. - though they do ultimately take one.